Fucksociety666/venzoir/README.md

 # How to install
-you have to have node js installed https://nodejs.org/de/download/
+you have to install Nodejs https://nodejs.org/de/download/

 Change your number in noir.js<br>
 Change your apikey vhtear in lib/setting.json